openebs-archive/openebs-docs/docs/aws.md

 ## OpenEBS with AWS Instance Store

 Some instance types use NVMe or SATA-based solid state drives (SSD) to deliver high random I/O performance.
 This is a good option when you need storage with very low latency and do not need the data to persist when the instance terminates.
 You can also take advantage of fault-tolerant architectures.
-OpenEBS is an option for high availability of data combined with advantages of using physical disks.
+OpenEBS is an option for high availability of data combined with the advantages of using physical disks.

 ## How is replication done with OpenEBS?

 OpenEBS will have minimum 3 replicas to run OpenEBS cluster with high availability and if a node fails, OpenEBS will manage the data to be replicated to a new disk which will come up as part of ASG.
-In the meantime your workload is accessing the live data from one the replicas.
+In the meantime, your workload is accessing the live data from one the replicas.

 ![Stateful Applications using OpenEBS and instance stores](/docs/assets/OpenEBS_AWS.png)